-- 164. United Sovereign Americans' SQL database queries revealed hundreds of thousands of voter registration apparent errors in the Commonwealth of Pennsylvania.
-See Infra. - 165.
-The results from the SQL database queries allowed Petitioners' experts to produce a "Scorecard" reflecting Pennsylvania's voter registration data detailing the hundreds of thousands of apparent errors contained within that registration data.
-See Exhibit "H" for a copy of United Sovereign American's Pennsylvania 2022 General Election Validity Scorecard. - 166.
-In addition, the results from the SQL Database Queries of Pennsylvania's voter registration data allowed Petitioners' experts to compile a General Election Validity Reconciliation.
-See Exhibit "I" for a copy of United Sovereign American's Pennsylvania 2022 General Election Validity Reconciliation. - 167.
+- 168. In addition, the results from the SQL Database Queries of Pennsylvania's voter registration data allowed Petitioners' experts to compile a General Election Validity

+Reconciliation.
+See Exhibit "C" for a copy of United Sovereign American's Pennsylvania 2022

+General Election Validity Reconciliation. - 169.
 The results from the SQL Database Queries of Pennsylvania's voter registration data also revealed that apparent errors were not uniform across Pennsylvania some counties had far more registration apparent errors than others.
-See Exhibit "J" for a copy of United Sovereign American's Pennsylvania 2022 General Election county-by-county breakdown. - 168.
+See Exhibit "D" for a copy of United Sovereign American's Pennsylvania 2022 General Election county-by-county breakdown. - 170.
 According to the data provided to Petitioner United Sovereign America for the 2022 election, Pennsylvania had 8,755,458 voter registrations.